Slamy/Wiki_MiSTer/Core-porting-notes.md

 # Introduction

 MiSTer uses quite complex hardware, but thanks to open source, developers with different levels of hardware/software knowledge can develop for this platform.
-Many cores for MiSTer use common almost identical part of code simplifying access to hardware and firmware called **Framework**.
+Many cores for MiSTer use common code simplifying access to hardware and firmware called **Framework**.
-We will use [ZX Spectrum](https://github.com/MiSTer-devel/ZX-Spectrum_MISTer) core in this guide.
+We will use the [Template](https://github.com/MiSTer-devel/Template_MiSTer) core in this guide.

 ## Framework
-Most of the sources of the Framework are located in [sys](https://github.com/MiSTer-devel/ZX-Spectrum_MISTer/tree/master/sys) folder.
+Most of the sources of the Framework are located in the [`sys`](https://github.com/MiSTer-devel/Template_MiSTer/tree/master/sys) folder.
-Usually, for a new project, you need to take following files/folders
+Usually, for a new project, you need the following files/folders
-* sys folder
+* `sys` folder
-* jtag.cdf
-* jtag_lite.cdf
-* zxspectrum.qpf (project file.
-Keep it read-only to prevent it from automatic changes whenever you switch between fill and lite versions and spam your change history)
+* `mycore.qpf` (project file.
+Keep it read-only.)
-* zxspectrum.qsf
+* `mycore.qsf`
-* zxspectrum.srf (some warnings ignores)
+* `mycore.srf` (some warnings ignored)
-* zxspectrum-lite.qsf
+* `mycore_Q13.qsf`
-* zxspectrum-lite.srf (some warnings ignores)
+* `mycore_Q13.srf` (some warnings ignored)

-You need to make some changes:
+You'll need to make some changes:
-* Rename zxspectrum.* files according to a new project.
+* Rename `mycore.*` files according to your project.
-* Inside files find the "zxspectrum" word and replace it with the name of your project.
+* Inside files, replace `mycore` with the name of your project.
-* in *.qsf files at the end you will find the list of project files.
+* `*.qsf` files contain list of project files.
 Remove files not related to your project.

-The initial set of files for the new project is ready.
+The initial set of files for your project is now ready.
 Now you can open the project in Quartus 17.0 or higher.
-Assuming you are porting some existing core to MiSTer, the top module entity should be renamed to emu.
-See zxspectrum.sv and its input/output signals:
+Assuming you are porting an existing core to MiSTer, the top module entity should be renamed to `emu`.
+See `mycore.sv` and its input/output signals:
 ```Verilog
 module emu
 (